-FLOORING
+FLOORING:

-Figure 12-2: Typical Flooring in the Allegro
+Figure 12-2: Flooring

-Vinyl flooring (Figure 12-2) is standard throughout the motorhome with the exception of the slide-out rooms, which are carpeted.
-For routine cleaning, sweeping or vacuuming the floor would be sufficient.
+LVT Flooring (Figure 12-2) is standard throughout the motorhome except for the slide-out rooms.
+The slide-out rooms have Infinity Woven Flooring as shown in Figure 12-3.
+For cleaning, routine sweeping and vacuuming the floor should be sufficient.
 If more thorough cleaning is warranted, the flooring can be cleaned with a damp mop and water.
 For more stubborn stains, a mixture of soap-free household cleaner (e.g., vinegar, ammonia, or comparable products) and water can be used.
 Do not saturate the floor surfaces with water, as this could damage the flooring substrate.
 Do not use any abrasives (cleansers, scouring pads, and the like) as they can scratch or mar the flooring surfaces and might cause damage to the vinyl.
 If ceramic tile is chosen as an option, it may be cleaned more vigorously than the vinyl flooring.